enewe101/cluster-func/README.md

 $ cluf my_script.py --target=my_func --args=my_iterable --processes=12	# short options -t, -a, -p
 ```

-This means you can multiprocess any script without pools or queues or even
+So, using `cluf` in direct mode lets you multiprocess any script without pools
-importing multiprocessing.
-But, if you really need to scale up, then you'll
+or queues or even importing multiprocessing.
+But, if you really need to scale
-want to use the dispatch mode.
+up, then you'll want to use the dispatch mode.

 ### Dispatch mode
 The main use of dispatch mode is to spread the work in a cluster that